Release Notes for App-V for Windows 10, version 1607

 To decrease the amount of data written to a client’s local disk, you can enable SCS mode on the App-V Client to stream the contents of a package on demand.
 However, if AppLocker manages an application within the package, some data might be written to the client’s local disk that wouldn't otherwise be written.

 Workaround: Type or copy and paste the path to the package into the Add Package input field.
-If the Management Console has access to this path, you will be able to add the package.
+If the Management Console has access to this path, you'll be able to add the package.
 If the package is on a network share, you can browse to the location using File Explorer by doing these steps:

 While pressing Shift, right-click on the package file